zcxy-opt/Anonymous_ICLR2026/README.md

 * each_node.jl - function of the branch and reduce method.

-* mh_cart.jl - funtion of the moving horizon technique.
+* mh_cart.jl - function of the moving horizon technique.

-* eva.jl - evaluate the misclassigication loss of the tree.
+* eva.jl - evaluate the misclassification loss of the tree.

 * gen_splits.jl - generate the candidate splits of each feature.